ArtOfCode-/nails/docs/getting-started.md

 ```

 ## 4. Test it!
 You now have a complete nails app.
-To test it, run your startup script using Node:
+To test it, run your server script using Node:

 ```
-$ node startup.js
+$ node server.js
 ```

 If you've followed this guide, you'll get a confirmation that the nails server is listening on 127.0.0.1, port 8080.